strebel/politic-policy/_pages/the-issues.md

 ---
 # The Issues

-> Progress is a nice word.
+<blockquote class='blockquote'>Progress is a nice word.
 But change is its motivator.
-And change has its enemies. <footer>Robert Kennedy</footer> I am firm believer that all things change, and must continue to change, as stagnation is the killer of innovation and of society.
+And change has its enemies. <footer>Robert Kennedy</footer></blockquote> I am firm believer that all things change, and must continue to change, as stagnation is the killer of innovation and of society.
 Change is happening, all around us, on what seems like nearly every issue.
 Our goal as a society should be to ensure that the outcome of change, is one that is beneficial to society as a whole. **To the left you can select a topic and read more about it**.